Electric Blue Acara: Complete Care Guide (With Expert Tips)

 Breeding electric blue acara is fun and easy.
 Unlike other similar cichlids, the electric blue acara is an egg layer and not a mouthbrooder.
 These fish still display some excellent parenting, though!
 Check out the video below from Uri Shasha.

 The most challenging part about breeding electric blues is getting a good breeding pair.
-As mentioned before, it can be difficult to tell the males apart from the females.
-Males are typically larger with more elongated and pointed dorsal fins, while females are smaller.
-Even as adults, these physical differences can be hard to see.
+As mentioned before, it is difficult to tell the males apart from the females.
+Males are larger with more elongated and pointed dorsal fins, while females are smaller.
+Even as adults, these physical differences is hard to see.

 Luckily, electric blue acaras are monogamous fish that mate for life.
 They become sexually mature when they are 1 year old and about 4 inches.